This course is developed and awarded by the University of Stirling, but taught at the Singapore Institute of Management.

 Ngee Ann Polytechnic

-Successful completion of a recognised approved Diploma, where the language of instruction was English.
+You’ll need one of the following, in addition to a recognised approved diploma where the language of instruction was English:

 If you need to improve your English language skills before you enter this course, our partner INTO University of Stirling offers a range of English language courses.
 These intensive and flexible courses are designed to improve your English ability for entry to this degree.